PriyankaMiranda/google-Foobar-Challenges/README.md

 Google foobar challenges are solved in this repository.
-Links to the questions are cocmmented at the top of every python solution.
+Links to the questions are commented at the top of every python solution.